zylklab/mlbuffet/README.md

 However, these steps must only be followed if you skipped the Recommended build section or want to add additional nodes once the services have already been deployed.

 ## Model Handling

 Some pre-trained models are already uploaded and can be updated manually through the modelhost/models/ directory.
-However, model handling is supported by Fractal - ML Server.
-Each of the modelhost servers can access the models directory so they share a pool of common models.
+However, new model uploading is supported by Fractal - ML Server.
+All Modelhost servers can access the directory of models, so they share a pool of common models.

 Several methods for model handling can be used from the API: